learithe/epifish/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

-Take a look at the underlying matrix and data summaries:
+Take a look at the underlying matrix and data summaries we generated:

 ``` r
 fish_list$week_counts